Erosion Control

 • Remember that accurate soil erosion prediction depends not only on the model but also on high-quality input data.

-• Proper data collection, preprocessing, and domain knowledge play essential roles in achieving accurate predictions.
+• Proper data collection, preprocessing, and domain knowledge are essential for achieving accurate predictions.

 • Environmental Preservation is important to be aware of our impact on the environment, particularly the damage caused to the ocean and the negative effects of plastic pollution.